Eric Linklater: Family and death

 On 1 June 1933 Linklater married Marjorie MacIntyre (1909–1997), an Edinburgh-born, English-educated actress and campaigner for the arts and the environment.
 She later became active in local politics and on the Scottish Arts Council in 1957–1963.
-They had four children, of whom their elder daughter Alison (born 1934) is an artist and their younger daughter, Kristin Linklater (1936-2020) was an actor, voice teacher and author of Freeing the Natural Voice.
-Kristin's son Hamish Linklater is also an actor.
-Their elder son Magnus Linklater (born 1942) is a journalist and former editor of The Scotsman, and their second, Andro Linklater (1944–2013), was also a writer and journalist.
+They had four children: Kristin Linklater, Magnus Linklater, Andro Linklater and Alison Linklater.

-Eric Linklater died in Aberdeen on 7 November 1974 from thrombosis at the age of 75.
-He was buried in the churchyard at St Michael's, Harray on Mainland, Orkney.
+Linklater died in Aberdeen on 7 November 1974 from thrombosis at the age of 75.
+He was buried in the churchyard at St Michael's, Harray, on Mainland, Orkney.